Command Line Interface (REPL) vs Notebook Interface

 Shell or REPL lets you type one command at a time.
 Then, you can revisit previous commands.

-a alternative environment is called a notebook.
-For example, Mathematica , Matlab, MathCAD, use notebook interface.
+A alternative environment is called a notebook.
+Used by for example, Mathematica , Matlab, MathCAD, Jupyter.

-in a notebook interface, you can evaluate one command at a time, as shell.
+In a notebook interface, you can evaluate one command at a time, as shell.
 But you can also jump around, evaluate any line of code, or block of code, in any order.
-All previouly evaluated command stays.
+All previouly evaluated commands are visible.
 You can delete them if you want.

 And, the notebook itself acts as a form of presentation such as PDF or source code viewer, and also act as editor, and you can save the whole notebook.

-dueo to emacs environment, you can also have notebook interface for languages other than emacs lisp.
-For example, there are packages for clojure, racket scheme, that lets you eval any part of buffer just like emacs lisp.
+due to emacs environment, you can also have notebook interface for languages other than lisp.
+For example org mode's babel feature, allows you to embed code of many programing languages and lets you eval any part of buffer just like lisp.